Kevin Miller & Chris Nagel paced Honesdale to a pair of impressive wins

 West Scranton hasn't altered its basketball modus operandi in decades.

-Page 2 of 3 - The Invaders are known for their rough, physical play and methodical half court offensive style.
+The Invaders are known for their rough, physical play and methodical half court offensive style.

 In Sunday evening's semifinal match-up, West once again tried to use brute force to intimidate an opponent.